 The Forest Products Tax is paid primarily by wood using industries (i.e. sawmills and paper mills).
 According to Virginia Administrative Code § 58.1-1600 Forest Products Tax Act, "The first manufacturer using, consuming, or processing forest products is liable for the Forest Products Tax unless the tax has been previously paid by the severer of the forest products.
 The first manufacturer storing forest products for sale or shipment out of state also is liable for the Forest Products Tax unless the tax has been previously paid by the severer".
 The tax rates imposed depend on the type of wood and how it is processed (Appendix 1).
 Table 2 shows the amount of Forest Product Tax Collected by the state from Middle Peninsula localities.
 According to §58.1-1611, "fifty percent of tax collected within any county or city shall be allocated for expenditure within such county or city.
-Such sums shall be used within a two-year period shall revert to the 'Reforestation of Timberlands State Fund' for expenditure on a statewide basis at the end of each fiscal year".
+Such sums shall be used within accounty or city for the same purposes for which the tax was levied.
+Any sums not so expended within a two-year period shall revert to the 'Reforestation of Timberlands State Fund' for expenditure on a statewide basis at the end of each fiscal year".